Delivered study plan 2025/2026

 Duration: 2 hours

-Assessment: Critical analysis of a paper
+Assessment method: Critical analysis of a paper

 Description: This seminar presents some guidelines for writing a research paper.
 We will start discussing how to organize and present research ideas.
 We then analyze good and bad practices in benchmarking and results presentation with practical and interactive examples.
 We discuss some common mistakes that might impact the results’ meaningfulness and interpretability.
 Last, we conclude by discussing how to guarantee the reproducibility of research results.